Traditional Asian Wall Art

 Which representations should be avoided in certain zones according to authentic Feng Shui?

 Unlike simplified Western beliefs, not all traditional Asian wall art suits every zone of your home.
-Representations of tumultuous waterfalls, while visually impressive, should be avoided in sleeping areas as they create energy agitation incompatible with restorative rest according to authentic Feng Shui precepts.
+Representations of tumultuous waterfalls, though visually impressive, should be avoided in sleeping areas as they create energy agitation incompatible with restorative rest according to authentic Feng Shui precepts.

 Traditional Asian wall artworks featuring the Big Dipper constellation possess particular protective properties against negative influences when placed in your home's main entrance.
-This specific protective application testifies to the profound functional dimension of this wall art beyond its obvious aesthetic value.
+This specific protective application testifies to the profound functional dimension of this wall art beyond its evident aesthetic value.

 • Mineral cinnabar generates the vibrant reds of seals and calligraphy